A census of quiescent galaxies across $0.5 < z < 8$ with JWST/MIRI: Mass-dependent number density evolution of quiescent galaxies in the early Universe: Result

 \subsection{Number density and Fraction of Quiescent galaxies}

-We present the evolution of number density of robust QGs in Figure~\ref{fig:density evolution}.
-We divide the sample at $10^{10.3} \mstar$ into low-mass and high-mass subsamples.
-Both subsamples show a rapid decline in number density with increasing redshift at $z<4$, but their evolutionary trajectories diverges at $z>5$.
+We present the evolution of integrated number density of robust QGs in Figure~\ref{fig:density evolution}.
+We divide the sample at $10^{10.6} M_\odot$ into low-mass and high-mass subsamples. {The cosmic variance in the statistics is estimated following \cite{moster_cosmic_2011}.
+The total error is obtained by adding the cosmic and Poisson errors in quadrature.} Both subsamples show a rapid decline in number density with increasing redshift at $z<4$, but their evolutionary trajectories diverges at $z>4$.